LucasDelfino92/morrowindsharp/main.md

 11-27-2022
 - Removed **Beware the Sixth House Tweaks** (no longer necessary).
+- Separated the audio section from QOL Improvements into its own section.
+- Moved a few mesh fixes before MOP since they don't need to load after it.
 - Small rewriting of a few instructions for clarity.

 10-18-2022